SupeRuier/awesome-active-learning/on_build/AL_theory.md

   With high-dimensional logistic regression, passive learning often outperforms uncertainty-based active learning for low label budgets.
   This high-dimensional phenomenon happens primarily when the separation between the classes is small.

+### Indirect Active Learning
+The covariate X might be the result of a complex process that the learner can influence and measure but not completely control.

+- Nonparametric Indirect Active Learning [2022, ICML workshop]

 # To be classified

 - Active Learning with Label Comparisons [2022]